afriteknz/k8s-infrastructure/README.md

 - Interwoven bash scripts that were difficult to troubleshoot.
 - Virtualization, which helped create isolated environments to some extent.

-Time went by (2010 to todate), I worked in various capacities as a Linux Administrator (2010 - 2012), NOC Engineer(2012 - 2015), Systems Engineer (2015-2017), Team Lead cloud (2017 to 2022) for 3 different Internet Service Providers (ISPs) and then 2022 I decided to Immigrate from Zimbabwe to New Zealand where I got a Job as a Senior Cloud Engineer(2022 todate).
+Time went by (2010 to todate), I worked in various capacities as a Linux Administrator (2010 - 2012), NOC Engineer(2012 - 2015), Systems Engineer (2015-2017), Team Lead cloud (2017 to 2022) for 3 different Internet Service Providers (ISPs).

+ In 2022, I made the decision to immigrate from Zimbabwe to New Zealand, where I secured a position as a Senior Cloud Engineer, and I have been in this role since then.

-In my current role, I am more focused on assisting organisations
+In my current role, my primary focus is on assisting organizations with,

 - Cloud Architecture & DevOps Engineering - Deploy platform (management, connectivity) & application (workloads) landing zones to Azure & AWS using Terraform, Azure DevOps Pipelines & Github actions (60% of my work)
 - Consultancy - Assisting customer partnership leads with presales support by assessing clients' IT infrastructure and determining migration pathways using the cloud adoption framework.